Commissioning editors need to have market knowledge of the latest trends, as well as a critical eye for spotting what looks good and what doesn't

 They then may progress to assistant editor or associate editor and eventually to commissioning editor.
 However, there are exceptions:

-The publishing industry is made up of different sectors including:
+The publishing industry has a number of components, including:

 Publishers range in size from large companies to small independents.

-The book publishing industry can be split into the following categories:
+The book publishing industry is generally split into the following categories:

 - online, digital publishing and e-books.